 In addition to working with computer science majors, we invite students from all majors to expand their horizon with our computer science offerings.
 We have developed an innovative choice of introductory courses that showcase the various impacts of computer science.
 Motivated students have pursued double majors or major/minor combinations that connect computer science to fields as diverse as art, biology, communications, engineering, English, French, geology, mathematics, neuroscience, philosophy, physics, political science, psychology, Russian, Spanish, theatre, theology and more.

-At the graduate level, we offer Master's programs in Computer Science and Software Engineering, and we contribute to an interdisciplinary Masters in Bioinformatics and Computational Biology.
+At the graduate level, we offer Master's programs in Computer Science, Software Engineering, Artificial Intelligence, and we contribute to an interdisciplinary Masters in Bioinformatics and Computational Biology.
 Furthermore we have accelerated bachelors/masters curricula that allow a student to complete both an undergraduate computer science major or minor and one of our master's programs in a combined five years.

 Student engagement is a priority at both the undergraduate and graduate levels.
 This begins in the classroom, where a typical class has 20-30 students and meets regularly in one of our computer labs.
 This format allows for plenty of student-faculty interaction, student teamwork, and project-based learning.
 The student engagement continues through innovative capstone projects and with students working directly with faculty members on research projects (in several cases with students presenting their results at conferences).

 Our department faculty are renowned scholars and educators who lead these activities.
 They design and deliver the educational experiences, and are the principal investigators in cutting-edge research.
 Collectively the faculty serve in leadership positions at professional organizations, publish and present their work in the top national and international venues, have created and presented innovative educational techniques, and have authored textbooks used by hundreds of institutions worldwide.

 Research in the department is funded by grants from both government and private organizations.
 Recently funded projects include exploration of: